Hudson River Trading

-Hudson River Trading is an American quantitative trading firm headquartered in New York City, New York, and founded in 2002.
-In 2014, it accounted for about 5% of all trading in the United States.
-Hudson River Trading employs over 800 people in offices around the world, including New York, Chicago, Austin, Boulder, London, Singapore, Shanghai, Mumbai, and Dublin.
-The firm focuses on research and development of automated trading algorithms using mathematical techniques, and trades on over 100 markets worldwide.
+Hudson River Trading LLC is an American quantitative trading firm headquartered in New York City, New York, United States.
+It was founded in 2002.
+As of 2021, it accounted for more than 15% of all daily equities trading in the United States.
+Hudson River Trading employs over 1,000 people in 14 offices around the world, including New York, Chicago, Austin, Boulder, London, Singapore, Shanghai, Mumbai, and Dublin.
+The firm focuses on research and development of automated trading algorithms using mathematical techniques, and trades on over 200 markets worldwide.

 The company is a member of the Principal Traders Group, an advisory group formed by the Futures Industry Association (FIA).

 Business

 Trading

 Hudson River Trading is a multi-asset class firm that trades across various time horizons.
-It differs from stereotypical high-frequency trading firms in several important ways: it holds about 25% of its trading capital overnight (unlike most high-frequency trading firms that hold almost nothing overnight), its average holding time is about five minutes as opposed to the sub-second times observed for some high-frequency trading firms, and it does less than 1% of its trading in dark pools, the lightly regulated private trading venues under scrutiny from regulators.
+It differs from other market makers and high-frequency trading firms in several ways: it holds about 25% of its trading capital overnight (unlike most high-frequency trading firms that hold almost nothing overnight), it operates mid-frequency trading strategies, holding some positions for days and weeks in addition to the sub-second times observed across some high-frequency trading firms, and it does less than 1% of its trading in dark pools, the lightly regulated private trading venues under scrutiny from regulators.

 Development

 In January 2014, Hudson River Trading and three other quantitative trading firms formed the Modern Markets Initiative, a trade lobbying group.
 In August 2014, Bart Chilton was added as an advisor to the group.

 On January 16, 2018, Hudson River Trading acquired its rival firm Sun Trading, a global market maker that traded on over 115 exchanges.

 In the first quarter of 2021, Bloomberg reported that Hudson River Trading reaped about $1.2 billion from trading, amid heightened market volatility.

+In 2025, the firm generated net trading revenue of $12.3 billion.

 Employees

 The firm hires programmers, software engineers, and mathematicians to develop and improve its trading strategies.
 Its head of business development, Adam Nunes, has been cited in a Wall Street Journal article on financial firms' efforts to recruit programming talent away from Silicon Valley and his reasons for optimism about their ability to do so.

+Hudson River Trading has also adapted to hiring AI-focused experts, including targeting academics and talent from AI research labs.
+The firm spent $1 billion per year on artificial intelligence as of 2025 and 2026.